VAheritage/basexead/ReadMe.md

 BaseX DB are also not included within this project.

-Requires Saxon 9 or 10 for processing XSLT 2.0 ( or later ) stylesheets. ( added to BaseX /lib )
+Requires Saxon 9 or 10 for processing XSLT 2.0 ( or later ) stylesheets. ( added CLASSPATH or to BaseX /lib/custom )
+*[ NOTE: Saxon 11 FAILS with:
+`javax.xml.transform.TransformerFactoryConfigurationError:
-*( Saxon 11 FAILS with: javax.xml.transform.TransformerFactoryConfigurationError: Provider net.sf.saxon.TransformerFactoryImpl could not be instantiated: java.lang.reflect.InvocationTargetException
+Provider net.sf.saxon.TransformerFactoryImpl could not be instantiated: java.lang.reflect.InvocationTargetException`
-However, if new xmlresolver jars are included in CLASSPATH, Saxon 11.3 appears to work. )*
+However, if new xmlresolver jars are included in CLASSPATH, Saxon 11.3 appears to work. ]*

 #### issues: